Microbiology and Immunology

 Dr. Carbonetti started working on pertussis with Dr. Rino Rappuoli at Sclavo Research Centre, Siena, Italy in 1989.
 In 1991 Dr. Carbonetti was hired to his current position as a faculty member in the Department of Microbiology and Immunology at the University of Maryland School of Medicine in Baltimore.
 His research is primarily on the basic biology of pertussis infection and disease in mouse models, with a focus on the role of pertussis toxin.

-Currently his group is investigating mechanisms by which pertussis toxin exacerbates pertussis infection and disease, through (i) upregulation of host factors that contribute to pathogenesis and (ii) inhibition of host mechanisms of attenuating and resolving airway inflammation.
+Currently his group is investigating mechanisms by which Bordetella pertussis exacerbates pertussis infection and disease in adult and infant mouse models, through (i) upregulation of host factors, such as interferons, that contribute to pathogenesis and (ii) inhibition of host mechanisms of attenuating and resolving airway inflammation.
 This has led to two different therapeutic possibilities that his group is testing in preclinical models, utilizing drugs that are either already FDA approved for other diseases or in clinical trials for treatment of inflammatory conditions.
 Dr. Carbonetti had the honor of organizing and hosting the ninth International Bordetella Symposium in Baltimore in Sept-Oct, 2010.

 Dr. Carbonetti served as program director for the Molecular Microbiology and Immunology graduate program at the University of Maryland School of Medicine from 2005-2015.
-He is Deputy Editor-in-chief for the journal Pathogens and Disease and serves on the editorial board for the journal Infection and Immunity.
-He has also served on numerous NIH study sections.
+He serves on the editorial board for the journal Infection and Immunity and has served on numerous NIH study sections.
+He currently serves as one of the Basic Science Faculty representatives on the SOM Executive Committee.

-Bordetella, pertussis, respiratory infection, host response, lung inflammation, sphingosine-1-phosphate receptor signaling, pendrin, adult and neonatal mouse models, interferons
+Bordetella, pertussis, respiratory infection, host response, lung inflammation, sphingosine-1-phosphate receptor signaling, pendrin, adult and neonatal mouse models, interferons, angiotensin

 Scanlon, KM, Snyder, YG, Skerry, C, Carbonetti, NH (2017) Fatal pertussis in the neonatal mouse model is associated with pertussis toxin-mediated pathology beyond the airways.
 Infection & Immunity 85:e00355-17